 Amending the Terms of Employment in Ireland-historically

-Terms and conditions of employment in a recession – are employers entitled to unilaterally vary such terms and conditions?
+Terms and conditions of employment-are employers entitled to unilaterally vary such terms and conditions?

 In short, the answer is no.